 Cost Schedules: All commercial improved parcels in the district are valued from cost tables using a property class system.
 The district's commercial cost schedules were developed using a nationally published cost service with adjustments made for local condition.
-The cost schedules were reviewed for 2018.
-An adjustment was made to the Industrial Building Class of commercial properties for the 2018 appraisal schedules.
+The cost schedules were reviewed for 2019 with no changes made to schedules for this year.